 All students complete at least one course from each section, but specialization pathways require additional courses from certain sections.
 For example, students in the creative writing track take three writing courses and focus on either fiction or poetry.
 Learners can also select a general track that includes fewer required courses and more free electives.
 Texas State also requires all English majors to select an approved academic minor, with options that include communication studies, history, journalism, writing, and women’s studies.

-Texas State is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCC).
+Texas State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Moon Township, Pennsylvania